-Google mock interview – Explain a database in three sentences that are comprehensible to an 8-year-old?
+Explain a database in three sentences that are comprehensible to an 8-year-old

 Companies always prefer candidates that have excellent communication skills no matter what role they are hiring for.
 The question is designed to test the communication skills of the interviewee.
-Candidates need to find the easiest way of explaining a database which is complex.
-Use simple sentences to explain like ‘A database machine can remember a lot of things.
+Candidates need to find the easiest way of explaining a complex database.
+Use simple sentences to explain like ‘A database machine can remember a lot of things.’

-You have eight balls of the same size.
-Seven balls have the same weight and one is slightly heavier than the others.
+You have 8 balls of the same size.
+Seven ballas have the same weight and one is slightly heavier than the others.
 How can you find the heavier ball using just two weightings and a balance?

 There is a simple solution to this problem.
 Take six balls and put three on each side of the scale.
 It will let you know in which group the heavier ball is.
 If the weight of six balls is the same then it will tell you the heavy one is one of the two you have set aside.
 Weight the two balls you have set aside and you will have the answer.
-If the heavier all is part of the six balls you divided into groups of three, choose the three balls that are heavier.
+If the heavier ball is part of the six balls you divided into groups of three, choose the three heavier balls.
 Pick two of them and put them on the scale and if the weight is the same then the one you set aside is the heavier one.

-Google mock interview – There are a 5-gallon and a 3-gallon jug in front of you.
-How are you going to measure out 4 gallons?
+There are 5-gallon and 3-gallon jugs in front of you.
+How are you going to measure out 4-gallon?

-It is not possible to measure 4 gallons in a 3-gallon jug so a 5-gallon jug is required to get the results you want.
+It is not possible to measure 4-gallons in a 3-gallon jug so a 5-gallon jug is required to get the results you want.
 The first step will be taking a 3-gallon jug, filling it up, and pouring it into the 5-gallon jug.
 Fill the 3-gallon jug again and pour it into the 5-gallon jug.
-As the 5-gallon jug only has space for 2 gallons you will have one gallon left in the 3-gallon jug.
-Now empty the 5-gallon jug and pour the one gallon remaining in the 3-gallon jug into it.
-Fill up the 3-gallon jug again and pour it into the 5-gallon jug and you will have exactly four gallons.
+As the 5-gallon jug only has space for 2-gallons you will have 1-gallon left in the 3-gallon jug.
+Now empty the 5-gallon jug and pour the 1-gallon remaining in the 3-gallon jug into it.
+Fill up the 3-gallon jug again and pour it into the 5-gallon jug and you will have exactly 4-gallons.

 It is an old question and has been part of Google and Microsoft interview questions.
 The question is meant to test a candidate’s ability to think fast.

-· They do not fall through circular openings
+- They do not fall through a circular opening

-Brain teasing questions are an important and essential part of Google interviews.
-Google uses these questions to test analytical skills and mental strength of the candidates.
-To make the best of the Google interview it is crucial to prepare for such questions.
+Brain teasing questions are an essential part of Google interviews.
+Google uses these questions to test the analytical skills and mental strength of the candidates.
+To make the best of the Google interview, it’s crucial to prepare for such questions.